-What any user expects from a program is its ease of functioning and no complex interfaces.
-TunnelBear VPN has both of these and is hence a good software.
-The free edition of TunnelBear gives you a cap on the amount of data you use, so you may not prefer it over SpotFlux or SecurityKISS.
+What any user expects from a program is its efficacy, ease of functioning, and no complex interfaces.
+TunnelBear VPN has all of these and is, hence, a good software.
+The free edition of TunnelBear, however has a cap on the amount of data you use.
 This post checks out TunnelBear VPN to know how it stands.

 TunnelBear VPN review

 Easy Installation – No Crapware

 Installation is easy.
 When it asked for installing Microsoft .NET, I thought I will have to reboot, but it wasn’t necessary.
 I got the VPN working without any reboot; neither did the installer ask for a reboot.
 I did not find any crapware embedded, as is the case with most free programs.
 Probably, the builders of TunnelBear are sure that people using their product will upgrade to paid versions.
 The simple and easy usage plus the protection it offers might make some go for full versions if their needs are too much.

 Tunnel Bear creates a virtual network adapter, which it uses to route the traffic to its servers in the US, UK, Germany, France and several other countries.
 When you use the VPN, first, a secure channel using an OpenSSL session is created from your computer to the servers that you choose from the program interface.
 Then, you can browse anonymously as the Bear blocks all tracking companies.
 That means you might find the share buttons disabled or invisible on most of the sites.
 In that case, if you wish to share, you have to do it manually by copy-pasting the URLs.